DevExpress-Examples/blazor-maui-hybrid-app/README.md

 <img src="media/hybrid-view.png" alt=".NET MAUI Blazor Hybrid view" height="400">

 This page uses the DevExpress Blazor Grid to display a list of tasks.
-Adaptive triggers reduce the number of columns and display a column chooser button on smaller screens.
-The code for this view is shared between MAUI and Blazor Server apps, but MAUI version uses a larger size mode.
+When the app is viewed on smaller screen sizes, adaptive triggers reduce the number of columns and display a column chooser button.

+The code for this view is shared between MAUI and Blazor Server apps.
+The MAUI version uses a larger size mode.

 **Files to look at:** [HybridGridPage.xaml](./BlazorDemo.MAUI/MauiViews/HybridGridPage.xaml), [MauiProgram.cs](./BlazorDemo.MAUI/MauiProgram.cs), [GridList.razor](./BlazorDemo.Shared/Components/GridList.razor)